Stu Allan

 Stu Allan (6 February 1962 – 22 September 2022) was a British dance music DJ and producer who worked for Piccadilly Radio and Key 103 in Manchester in the 1980s and 1990s.
-His hip hop, hardcore techno and house music mixes ranked him the world's No. 3 DJ by DJ Magazine in 1993 and his performances influenced significantly the music scene during this period.
-Allan continued to remain a major contributor within the UK hardcore scene..
+His hip hop, hardcore techno and house music mixes ranked him the world's No. 3 DJ by DJ Magazine in 1993.
+His performances significantly influenced the music scene during this period.

 Biography

 Born and raised in Anglesey, Wales, he moved to Manchester in 1982 and took up DJing.
-Between 1984 and 1986, his mixes/remixes were featured on Piccadilly Radio, Manchester on various shows including those of Timmy Mallet, Chris Evans, and Tim Grundy.
+Between 1984 and 1986, his mixes/remixes were featured on Piccadilly Radio, Manchester on various shows including Timmy Mallet, Chris Evans, and Tim Grundy.

 In July 1986, he was given his own show on Piccadilly Radio.
 He was originally filling in for the regular DJ on a 6-week holiday, but the reaction was so great from listeners that he was signed on permanently.
-He began featuring hip-hop and house.
+He began featuring hip-hop and house music.
 "Love Can't Turn Around" by Farley Jackmaster Funk was the first record Allan played on the radio.
 This track got the attention of the people in charge of the station and Allan was asked to explain why he was playing this "music".
 He said he believed this was what listeners really wanted to hear (having seen clubbers going wild to tunes like "Jack Your Body", "Jack the Groove" and many other underground Chicago label tunes at his gigs), and convinced them that his choice of music was right when the station's ratings improved massively.
 During this period, Allan produced a soul show called "Souled Out" and a hip-hop show called "Bus 'Diss".
 He would also have a house hour which would feature the seamless mixing he is known for.

 Allan was a big attraction at Bowlers in Trafford Park, Manchester.
-His choice of high energy old school music made him a favourite on the rave scene in the 1990s.
-Frequently misspelled as Stu Allen, even on promotional flyers.
-Allan was also a regular DJ on the Vibealite rave scene, performing at many of their events across the north of England.
+His selection of high-energy, old school music made him a favourite on the rave scene in the 1990s.
+Frequently misspelled as Stu Allen, it is well known the misspelling of his name, especially on promo flyers, was a huge annoyance to him.
+Allan was also a regular DJ on the Vibelite rave scene, performing at many of their events across the north of England.

-He died on 22 September 2022, aged 60, after suffering a rare GIST.
+In 2012 he met his future wife Alison Lloyd, who he then proposed to 9 months later.
+They married in Stu's birthplace of Anglesey.

+Allan died on 22 September 2022 from gastrointestinal cancer, at the age of 60.
+Many tributes came in from across the rave scene, including pop star Robbie Williams, who had been a fan of Stu when he was 14 years old.
+A memorial at Bowlers was held on 25 November 2022 for his fans and fellow DJs to come together to pay tribute to his many contributions to the rave scene.
+A festival in his name was started annually from 2023 and will continue to happen in the future years.